-In order to success in this tutorial/guide, you must have the following programs and utilities.
-SketchUp will be used as an example, but any other modeling program with an OGRE exporter shall work fine.
+In order to success in this tutorial/guide, you must have a modeling program with an OGRE exporter.
+SketchUp will be used as an example.

 If you have a profession in SketchUp, you may know how to make some pretty nice stuff.
 For example, here is a complex house I made.